Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 of running the instructions on the various lines.

 ##### Worst-case running time
-The **worst-case running time** is the longest running time for any input of size $n$.
+The <bmark>worst-case running time</bmark> is the longest running time for any input of size $n$.
 It is commonly used over other types of runtime because:
 * It gives the upper bound on the running time for any input.
 This is useful in software engineering.
 * The worst-case happens frequently in production.
 * The "average case" is often roughly as bad as the worst case.
 The other problem is determining what constitutes an "average" for a particular problem.